Reinsurance Firm Compares Flash Storage Vendors to Optimize Data Analytics

 Recognizing that their situation was an ideal use case for flash storage, the firm decided it was time to evaluate leading vendors.
 To do so effectively, it was critical they had a way to compare like-for-like performance against their specific workloads.

-We used our Flash Lab within our Advanced Technology Center (ATC) that already had two-brick ExtremIO and the AFF8060.
+Our Flash Lab within the ATC already featured two-brick ExtremIO and the AFF8060.
 We then coordinated with Pure and Violin to deliver and configure their solution.
-The Flash Lab includes a pair of MDF switches, a UCS domain consisting of two VCT 48 fabric interconnects and three B Series UCS blades, each running as a single VM for testing.
+The Flash Lab included a pair of MDF switches, a UCS domain consisting of two VCT 48 fabric interconnects and three B-series UCS blades, each running as a single VM for testing.
 Btest was used for workload simulation.

 This proof of concept (POC) consisted of three test conditions: